mxjp/rvx/docs/reference/advanced-topics/environments.md

 # Environments

-!!! warning
-	All API documented on this page is currently **experimental** and may change at any time.

 Rvx accesses all browser related APIs through the `ENV` context which provides a `window` like object.
 ```jsx
 import { ENV } from "rvx";